learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 ![png](index_files/index_29_0.png)

-Use PCA to downscale your features.
 Use PCA to select a number of features in a way that you still keep 80% of your explained variance.

 ```python